 SECTION 2.
 POLICY STATEMENT

-2.3 An employee who violates this policy or who is convicted under a criminal drug statute for a violation occurring in the workplace will be subject to the College's disciplinary procedure up to and including dismissal and may be required to participate satisfactorily in a drug assistance or rehabilitation program.
+2.2 An employee or student who violates this policy or who is convicted under a criminal drug statute for a violation occurring in the workplace, in a non-workplace, or on campus will be subject to the College's disciplinary procedure up to and including dismissal; in addition, employees may be required to participate satisfactorily in a state or federally approved drug assistance or rehabilitation program.

-2.4 Sanctions for non-compliance of the Drug-Free Workplace Act of 1988 include: suspension of payments under a grant; suspension of termination of a grant; and suspension or debarment from federal assisted activities.
+2.4 Individuals employed under a grant but are noncompliant with the Drug-Free Workplace Act of 1988 are subject to the following: suspension of payments under a grant, suspension or termination of a grant, and suspension or debarment from federal assisted activities.

 SECTION 3.
 CAMPUS-WIDE DRUG and ALCOHOL ABUSE PREVENTION